KCE14/KCE14/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Cybersecurity Simulations/Projects
+- 🔭 I’m currently working on Cybersecurity & Programming Projects
-- 🌱 Aiming towards proficiency in Go and Bash Scripting
+- 🌱 Aiming towards proficiency in Go
-- 👯 I’m looking to collaborate on projects if anyone is interested!
 - 📫 How to reach me: LinkedIn and email are in my Bio!
 - ❗ Stay tuned.
 I will be uploading more projects soon!
 <!--